How to Change Spectrum WiFi Password?

 The first thing you can Change Spectrum WiFi Password by the default WiFi network name and password once you get a wifi router through Spectrum.
 It will make your WiFi password easier for you to remember.
 But it would also make it very difficult for attackers, including your bank details, to access your network and access your personal data.
 Here's how to use the web interface of your router, your online account, or the My Spectrum app to change your Spectrum router's name and password.

 How to Change Spectrum User Name and Password for your WiFi Network on a Spectrum Router

-Open the browser and type your router's IP address into the address bar to change Spectrum WiFi User Name and Password.
+Open the browser and type your router's IP address into the address bar to change Spectrum WiFi User Name and Password or Reset spectrum password.
 Then log in and choose the band that you want to change.
 Finally, under the Simple tab, type in your new password and network name and click Apply.

 - On the back of your Spectrum router, find your router's IP address.
 This can be found next to Router accounts.
 This will usually be 192.168.1.1.
 It may also adjust, however, depending on your setup.
 Find out this step-by-step tutorial here if you want to know about how to find your router's IP address.

 - Then open a web browser.
 It can be Chrome, Firefox, Safari, or some other web browser that you want to use.